zkoss/zk-angular-demo/src/main/webapp/docs/getting_started.md

 and then initial the ZK Binder within the controller code `$binder.$init($scope, $element);` and then bootstrap the angular app in the function `zk.afterMount` that will be invoked after ZK mounted.
 ### Running the Demo
-After start with the web server, you can visit the page `http://localhost:8080/zkangulardemo/index.zhtml` to see the following result.
+After starting the web server, you can visit your page at `http://localhost:8080/zkangulardemo/index.zhtml` to see the following result.
 <div class="runnable-example" ng-show="doc.sourceItems">
 	<div class="runnable-example-file" ng-show="demoActiveTabIndex==$index" ng-repeat="source in doc.sourceItems"
 		zk-ng-include="source.path"/>